randyoyarzabal/chief/docs/README.md

 ## Manual Installation

-These are the steps that are automated by the [Quick start installation](#quick-start-installation) therefore not needed unless you want to install Chief manually.
+These steps are automated by the [Quick Start Installation](#quick-start-installation); therefore, they are not necessary unless you want to install Chief manually.

 1. Clone the repo to your desired location, for example: `$HOME/.chief`